DonWachsmalstift/Desy_Felix_2023/logbook_day_2.md

 Co peaks forming slowly, e.g. at 3.75 A

 15:50 we found the laptop turned it self off and the connection failed...
+MFC's were turned off, heating was going on
+Co reoxidized tho
+canceling experiment at this point in time

+Realligning beamstop since its not perfectly centered